More on Life Insurance

 Lincoln TermAccel is a competitive policy for individuals in good health — though if you have a more complicated medical history, it may be harder to get approved for coverage.
-Policies are available to individuals 18-60, with some age restrictions for 30-year terms and smokers.
+Policies are available to individuals 18-60, with some age restrictions for 30-year term lengths and smokers.

-The policy is especially valuable to people who may not get an affordable no medical exam policy elsewhere.
-Marijuana smokers who don’t work in the industry can get competitive rates and smokers have a better chance of getting coverage than they would with other accelerated life insurance policies.
+The policy is especially valuable to people who may not get an affordable no-medical exam policy elsewhere.
+Marijuana smokers who don’t work in the industry can get competitive rates and tobacco smokers have a better chance of getting coverage than they would with other life insurance policies.

 Lincoln TermAccel premiums are some of the lowest in the industry.
-According to Policygenius quoting data, here’s how much you can expect to pay with a Preferred health classification for a $500,000 policy:
+According to Policygenius quoting data, here’s how much you can expect to pay with a Preferred health classification based on age, gender, and face value:

-Understanding what the instant life insurance application entails can make it all the easier to navigate, especially if you receive a “denial” or “refer to underwriter” decision.
+Understanding what the instant life insurance application entails can make it easier to navigate, especially if you receive a “denial” or “refer to underwriter” decision.